jsyony37/electrolyze/README.rst

 electrolyze
 =======

-**electrolyze** is a tool for predicting the optimal compositions for battery number of cycles.
+**electrolyze** is a tool for predicting the optimal electrolyte compositions for battery number of cycles.
 It uses Gaussian process regression followed by Bayesian optimization of the best-fit model to search the complex composition space for optimal battery life.